Exclusive Picture: Katrina Kaif Spotted At A Dance Rehearsal Studio In Mumbai!

 - Can Meditation Enhance Creativity?

-The Zero actress Katrina Kaif was spotted entering a dance rehearsal studio in Mumbai and is seen sporting a grey and blue track suit.
+The Zero actress Katrina Kaif was spotted entering a dance rehearsal studio in Mumbai sporting a grey and blue tracksuit.
 All eyes are on the actress lately as her upcoming movie Zero is all set to hit the theatres on December 21, 2018.
-Her latest song Husn Parcham from Zero is winning the audiences hearts as she looks impressive with her dance skills and has got the looks that kill!
+Her latest song Husn Parcham from Zero is winning the audiences' hearts as she looks impressive with her dance skills and has got the looks that kill!

 Check out the exclusive picture of Katrina Kaif at a dance rehearsal studio in Mumbai below!